algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-This project is about creating an application to recommend to user wine and cheese according to the meal they want to eat.
+This project involves creating an application that recommends wine and cheese to users based on the meal they plan to eat.

 The client is "Intermarché Saint-Rémy-de-Provence".
 Our contact points are Célia Moustier and Chrys Cadeau, respectively, the Intermarché's representative and the intern aisle responsible.